 How to Shop Vintage Stores Like an Interior Designer

-How to Shop Vintage Stores
+How to Shop Vintage Stores like a Seasoned Collector

 Instead of going shopping with the intent of finding a certain piece, go in with an open mind.
 This gives you the freedom to browse and take it all in.
 You never know what little treasure you might find.
 Then again, you may not find something today, and that’s okay.
 Or you may find a piece you love but don’t need – that’s okay too!
 When you don’t limit yourself to looking for specific things, you can end up finding exactly what you need without even knowing it.

 . #2 LOOK FOR HIGH QUALITY WHEREVER YOU SHOP .

 Craftsmanship is important when you’re shopping for vintage pieces.
 Look at the material and check out the stitching on the upholstery.
 Find out what type of wood the manufacturer used.
 If you can find the manufacturer, look them up on your phone.
 It’s important to recognize pieces made with high-quality materials.
 These items will last longer and continue to look beautiful over the years.
 When shopping for vintage art, one thing that always catches our eye is a beautiful, ornate frame.
 This frame style gives the piece a traditional, luxe feel and creates a stunning contrast when mounted in a modern space.
 Another thing to look for when you’re buying art is a signature.
 Having a signature is a good indication the artwork is real and original.

 . #3 WAIT FOR THE PIECE THAT STOPS YOU IN YOUR TRACKS .